inBeat/inbeat-website/content/top-influencers/instagram/bakers/ukraine/_index.md

 ---
-title: Top 10 Bakers Instagram Influencers In Ukraine In 2023
+title: Top 10 Bakers Instagram Influencers In Ukraine In 2024
 description: >-
-  Find top bakers Instagram influencers in Ukraine in 2023.
-Most popular hashtags: #instagood #happy #world.
+  Find top bakers Instagram influencers in Ukraine in 2024.
+Most popular hashtags: #happy #summer #love.
 platform: Instagram
-hits: 11
+hits: 12
-text_top: Identify the most popular Instagram accounts on inBeat.
+text_top: Identify the most popular Instagram profiles on inBeat.
-text_bottom: Our database aggregates 11 Instagram influencers like this in Ukraine for you to work with.
+text_bottom: Our database aggregates 12 Instagram influencers like this in Ukraine for you to contact.
 profiles:
   - username: "artyrkovalchyk"
     fullname: >-